alinex/bash-lib/README.md

 ### Including libraries

-The most common way is to include the needed library from the `dist` folder within the destination code.
+The most common way is to include the needed library from the `dist` folder above within the destination code.
 That ensures that changes to the bash-lib repository or a central installation won't change the running code.

 As already said, all files are self contained without further references.
 So copy the needed library as `lib.bash` to your project and include it relatively.